jorgebucaran/hyperapp/docs/countdown-timer.md

 <button onclick={actions.reset}>RESET</button>
 ```

-To simulate the clock we use [`setInterval`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval) and call `actions.tick` every second.
+To track time we use [`setInterval`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval) and call `tick` every second.

 ```jsx
 setInterval(tick, 1000)
 ```

-Inside `tick`, we check the current second count and if it's zero, reset the counter back to `SECONDS` and toggle the running clock.
+Inside `tick`, we check the second count and if zero, reset the counter back to `SECONDS` and toggle the running clock.

 If `state.count` is greater than zero and the clock is not paused, we decrement the count by one.